michaelthomasletts/dcm-to-jpg/README.md

 ## Installation

+Store your .dcm files somewhere on your local machine, and navigate to where those files are saved from your terminal.

-Run the following command to clone this repository:
+Then, run the following command to clone this repository:

 ```bash
 gh repo clone michaelthomasletts/dcm-to-jpg